koii-network/docs/run-a-node/task-nodes/Running-on-VPS.md

 To improve security, system want you set up BIP39 Passphrase, you can leave it for empty.

-Then you will have your new pubkey

-Then transfer some tokens to this account using [Finnie Wallet](https://chromewebstore.google.com/detail/finnie/cjmkndjhnagcfbpiemnkdpomccnjblmj).
+Then you will have your new pubkey, transfer some tokens to this account using [Finnie Wallet](https://chromewebstore.google.com/detail/finnie/cjmkndjhnagcfbpiemnkdpomccnjblmj).

 5. **Run Docker Compose**: